pods-framework/pods/readme.txt

 == Changelog ==

+= 2.2 - January 5th, 2013 =
+* Added: New 'Duplicate Field' option, that lets you copy a field's settings into a new field in the Pod editor
+* Added: New iThemes Builder component - Adds four new modules available for use in Builder Layouts -- Field Value, Form, List Items, and Single Item
+* Updated: Split up the old Pods Admin > Setup menu into two separate items -- Edit Pods and Add New
+* Fixed: Upgrade from Pods 1.x to Pods 2.x now fixed, in Pods 2.1 the upgrade wizard was not shown
+* And many more bug fixes and enhancements, nearly 90 in total
+* Found a bug?
+Have a great feature idea?
+Get on GitHub and tell us about it and we'll get right on it: https://pods.io/submit/
+* Our GitHub also has a full list of issues closed for this release and all previous 2.x releases, you can even browse our code and contribute notes and patches all from the web at: http://pods.io/github/

 = 2.1 - December 7th, 2012 =
 * Pods is now WordPress 3.5 compatible as we've added a number of fixes for all the 3.5 media goodness!
 We're also working on some tighter integration with the new 3.5 media popups (thanks to the awesome work of @jchristopher) - watch for that in Pods 2.2 soon
 * Added: New Tableless mode (for WordPress VIP compatibility!) lets Pods run on any site w/ table-based storage turned off and wp_podsrel won't be utilized (or even created if tableless mode is on during activation) - define( 'PODS_TABLELESS', true )